 Beginning PBL in a school, small steps should be encouraged for both teachers and students.
 Often, the misconception is that teachers and students can “jump in” and have a deep, meaningful experience.
 Students need to learn and practice the process as much as the teachers.

 Here are five ideas to help you get started with PBL:

-Choose One Product – Having students complete multiple products provides the opportunity to give students multiple opportunities to demonstrate understanding.
-It also allows for creativity and the ability to practice real world applications.
+Having students complete multiple products provides the opportunity to give students multiple opportunities to demonstrate understanding.
+It also allows for creativity and the ability to practice real-world applications.
 With that said, in the beginning, it may be best to start by assigning all students one product and preferably the same product.
 This will allow the teacher to practice PBL strategies in a much more controlled classroom environment.
 It will allow the student to focus on one product and start to develop the skills necessary for authentic learning and the process of product development.

-Provide Research Resources – Research is a critical part of the real world and is an important part of authentic, project-based learning.
+Research is a critical part of the real world and is an important part of authentic, project-based learning.
 Teaching students the research process is important for every school system.
 Depending on your role and your purpose it may be easier in the beginning to provide students with the research resources they may need.
-These may be in the form on online multimedia or articles, library-related resources, or from online platforms such as Defined Learning.
+These may be in the form of online multimedia or articles, library-related resources, or from online platforms such as Defined Learning.
 Students can focus their research on the context of the scenario, as well as why the audience cares and what they need to know.
-Often, teachers will identify and provide 2-4 research resources based upon the students' age and ability.
+Often, teachers will identify and provide 2-4 research resources based on the student's age and ability.

 Starting small can lead to big wins over time.
 PBL is a very engaging practice but much of the process needs to be learned by both the teachers and the students.